 In 1982, Johnson was hired at the law firm of Sullivan & Cromwell, and later joined the law firm of Paul, Weiss, Rifkind, Wharton & Garrison LLP in 1984 as an associate.
-In 1989, Johnson served as Assistant U.S. Attorney in the Southern District of New York.
-He subsequently became the first African American partner at Paul, Weiss, Rifkind, Wharton & Garrison LLP.
+From 1989 to 1991, Johnson served as an Assistant U.S. Attorney in the Southern District of New York.
+He subsequently became the first African American partner at Paul Weiss.
 In 1998, Johnson was appointed by President Bill Clinton to serve as general counsel of the U.S. Department of the Air Force until 2001, when he returned to Paul, Weiss.
 Johnson was later appointed by President Barack Obama to serve as general counsel for the U.S. Department of Defense in 2009.
 In 2012, Johnson returned to private law practice.
 The following year, Johnson was nominated by President Obama as Secretary of Homeland Security and served until 2017.
-He then rejoined the law firm of Paul Weiss as senior counsel.
+He then rejoined the law firm of Paul Weiss as partner.

-Johnson served as chairman of the New York City Bar’s Judiciary Committee and was elected as a fellow by the American College of Trial Lawyers in 2004.
-He also served as special counsel to John Kerry’s 2004 presidential campaign and on the board of directors for Lockheed Martin, New York Community Trust, the Vera Institute, New York Hall of Science, the Lawyer’s Committee for Civil Rights Under Law, the Legal Aid Society, Delta Research and Education Foundation, and as a delegate for the 2008 Democratic National Convention.
-Johnson also served as a non-resident senior fellow for the Harvard Kennedy School of Business and as a trustee for Adelphi University.
+Johnson has served as chairman of the New York City Bar’s Judiciary Committee and was elected as a fellow by the American College of Trial Lawyers in 2004.
+He has also served as special counsel to John Kerry’s 2004 presidential campaign, on the board of directors for Lockheed Martin, the Council on Foreign Relations, and the Center for a New American Security.
+In 2008, Johnson was a delegate for the Democratic National Convention.
+He has also served as a non-resident senior fellow for the Harvard Kennedy School of Business and as a trustee for Adelphi University.

-Jeh Johnson was interviewed by The HistoryMakers on April 9, 2019.
+Jeh C. Johnson was interviewed by The HistoryMakers on April 9, 2019.